D-Mwanth/3-tier-arch-terraform-github-actions/READM.md

-### Automating 3-tier infrastructure provisionig with Terraform and AWS using Github Actions
+### Infrastructire as Code: Automating 3-tier application infrastructure deployment/provisionig with Terraform and AWS using Github Actions with self-hosted runners

+`Infrastructire as Code: Automating 3-Tier Application Infrastructure Deployment with Terraform, AWS, and GitHub Actions with Self-Hosted Runners`

 Infrastructure provisioning using Terraform on AWS.

+Using self `hosted-runner`
 ## Establishing remote state storage
 - Create github repo where to base your infra provisioning code.
 - Clone this Repo